 The primary objectives of hvoss 2017 - 2022 will be:-

-1. Build the capacity of third sector organisations and provide them with the necessary support, information and services to enable them to pursue any charitable purpose.
+1. To build the capacity of third sector organisations and provide them with the necessary support, information and services to enable them to pursue any charitable purpose.

-2. Promote, organise and facilitate co-operation and partnership working between third sector, statutory and other relevant bodies in achieving the above objective.
+2. To promote, organise and facilitate co-operation and partnership working between third sector, statutory and other relevant bodies in achieving the above objective.

 Working mainly, but not exclusively across Herefordshire, hvoss will continue to provide specialist support for:-

 Young people aged 8 – 25 and the organisations that work with, and support them.